-The first calibration on the e-dial is 1.2 times.
+The default setting for the first click on the e-dial is 1.2 times.
 You can change this in [Mag to Strt Zm Plybk] in [C Custom Setting] menu. (p.103)

 Nine-Image Display

 You can display nine images on the LCD monitor at the same time.